airbnb/synapse/README.md

 * `do_reloads`: whether or not Synapse will reload HAProxy (default to `true`)
 * `global`: options listed here will be written into the `global` section of the HAProxy config
 * `defaults`: options listed here will be written into the `defaults` section of the HAProxy config
+* `extra_sections`: additional, manually-configured `frontend`, `backend`, or `listen` stanzas
 * `bind_address`: force HAProxy to listen on this address (default is localhost)
 * `shared_fronted`: (OPTIONAL) additional lines passed to the HAProxy config used to configure a shared HTTP frontend (see below)

-Note that a non-default `bind_address` can be dangerous: it is up to you to ensure that HAProxy will not attempt to bind an address:port combination that is not already in use by one of your services.
+Note that a non-default `bind_address` can be dangerous.
+If you configure an `address:port` combination that is already in use on the system, haproxy will fail to start.

 ### HAProxy shared HTTP Frontend ###

 For HTTP-only services, it is not always necessary or desirable to dedicate a TCP port per service, since HAProxy can route traffic based on host headers.
-To support this, the optional `shared_fronted` section can be added to both the `haproxy` section and each indvidual service definition: synapse will concatenate them all into a single frontend section in the generated haproxy.cfg file.
+To support this, the optional `shared_fronted` section can be added to both the `haproxy` section and each indvidual service definition.
+Synapse will concatenate them all into a single frontend section in the generated haproxy.cfg file.
-Note that synapse does not assemble the routing ACLs for you: you have to do that yourself based on your needs.
+Note that synapse does not assemble the routing ACLs for you; you have to do that yourself based on your needs.
 This is probably most useful in combination with the `service_conf_dir` directive in a case where the individual service config files are being distributed by a configuration manager such as puppet or chef, or bundled into service packages.
 For example: